yitzchak/nontrivial-gray-streams/README.md

 # Sequence Extensions

 Generic functions that provide the implementation for [CL:READ-SEQUENCE][] and [CL:WRITE-SEQUENCE][].
+Indicated by the presence of the feature `:gray-streams-sequence`.
 This extension is not consistently defined by the implementations that expose it.
 Some implementations have the start and end arguments as required, some have them as optional, and some have them as keyword arguments.
 Given that that [STREAM-WRITE-STRING][] has start and end as optional